KhalilFarhat/Duaa-Sound-Recorder/Instructions.md

 Once both installations are complete, run the "installer.bat" file with administrator privileges.
 This will install all the other required packages.

+In case it doesn't open, you can find the script on GitHub and use it.

 Please note that administrator privileges are required for the installation process.
 ---------------------------------------------------------------------------------------------------------------------------